dariakarnauh/Practice-1/README.md

 # Practice-1.
 Task1
-Thus task is used to find the are of a circle.
+This task is used to find the area of a circle.